 Some cooks benefit from owning both knives.
 Start with a Bunka for general use, then add a Sujihiki when you frequently prepare large cuts.
 This combination covers all meat preparation scenarios while maintaining cost efficiency.

-Professional kitchens often stock both types to match tasks with optimal tools.
-Home cooks typically choose based on their most common preparation style and available budget.
+- Home cooks typically choose based on their most common preparation style and available budget.

-7. Conclusion
+6. Conclusion

 Bunka and Sujihiki knives serve different roles in meat preparation.

-- Bunka excels as a versatile workhorse suitable for varied kitchen tasks including meat work.
+- Bunka excels as a versatile workhorse suitable for varied kitchen tasks, including meat work.

 - Sujihiki specializes in clean, professional slicing of large cuts.